-Standard college level texts: Cow Calf Management Guide, Cattle Producers Library, University of Idaho, 1995.
-Additionally, materials from other sources (i.e. journals, breed magazines, and articles) will be used to enhance the learning process.
+Materials from other sources (i.e. journals, breed magazines, and articles) will be used to enhance the learning process.

 B. Writing Assignments

 In order to successfully complete this course, students must demonstrate understanding of course content on several written measures, including mixed-format essays and examinations, and final term paper written on a topic of interest germane to the course content.